A brief overview of what claims authority is and the role it plays in the process of issuing claims.

 Aggregated Claims

-These are claims that are asserted by another OpenID Connect Provider but included in the tokens returned by Curity.
-The value of these claims is not under Curity's direct control.
+Collected from external identity providers, these claims are included in tokens and are accompanied by metadata indicating their source.
+The value of these claims is not under the identity server's direct control.
 These are still interleaved with other claims, but two extra sections in the token exist to highlight the origin of these claims.

 Example